vduseev/opensearch-logger/README.md

 ## History

-This is a fork of [Python Elasticsearch ECS Log handler][python-elasticsearch-ecs-logger] project.
+This is a fork of [Python Elasticsearch ECS Log handler][python-elasticsearch-ecs-logger] project which was in turn forked from [Python Elasticsearch Logger][python-elasticsearch-logger] project.
 While original is perfectly suitable for logging to Elasticsearch, due to the split between Opensearch and Elasticsearch it makes sense to make a fork entirely tailored to work with Opensearch and based on the official [`opensearch-py`][opensearch-py] Python library.